A time-domain preconditioner for the Helmholtz equation: Introduction

 A few situations that do not fit in the classical time-domain setting, but can be handled with the new solver are as follows.
 First one can use it with discretizations that have been designed specifically for the Helmholtz equation.
 For example finite-difference discretizations that minimize dispersion errors such as those from \cite{BabuskaEtAl1995} for the 2-D case and \cite{stolk2016dispersion,sutmann2007compact,TurkelEtAl2013} for the 3-D case.
 Our examples are about this application.
 One can also imagine situations where the physical time-domain model is complicated to simulate, but reduces to a relatively simple Helmholtz equation in the frequency domain.
 A third use case is in the context of a multigrid method.
 In multigrid methods the coarsest level system still has to be solved by another (non-multigrid) method.
 It is based on the linear system one started with and on the choice of multigrid method.
 In Helmholtz equations the convergence can be very sensititve to the choice of the coarse level system and it is recommended to use certain prescribed discretizations \cite{StolkEtAl2014,stolk2016dispersion}.

 However, the usefulness of the method is not restricted to these cases, and some of the ideas could also be incorporated into other time-domain methods.

 The contents of the remainder of the paper is as follows.
 In section~\ref{sec:method}, the construction of the new solver is described.
 In section~\ref{sec:examples} examples of this construction are given in case $H$ results from certain finite-difference discretizations.
 Section~\ref{sec:analysis} contains the theoretical results.
 After that, section~\ref{sec:numerical_examples} contains the numerical examples.
+So far it was assumed that $\Im H$ is diagonal, in order for the time stepping method to be explicit.
+Section~\ref{sec:generalize} describes a variant of the method that involves an explicit time stepping method even if $\Im H$ is non-diagonal.
 We conclude the main text with a discussion section.
-Appendices contains some material on Fourier analysis used in section~\ref{sec:analysis}, and some remarks on the compact-stencil finite-difference discretization described in section~\ref{sec:examples}.
+Appendices contain some remarks on the compact-stencil finite-difference discretization described in section~\ref{sec:examples} and \ReviseRed{the derivation of a Fourier transform used in section~\ref{sec:analysis}}.